 Why does IVDD in Dogs happen?

-- Type I (sudden): The inner part of the disc hardens early in life.
-A small jump or twist can make it shoot upward and press the spinal cord.
-This is common in short‑legged breeds like Dachshunds and Beagles.
+- Type I (sudden): The inner disc hardens early, and a small twist or jump can cause it to rupture and press against the spinal cord.
+This form is common in short-legged breeds like Dachshunds and Beagles.

 Who is most at risk?